 I am a historian of art and visual cultures, specialising in nineteenth-century France (especially Gustave Caillebotte); ephemera as documents of everyday life; and the history of photography.
-I take an interest in critical theory, most centrally Marxist and post-Marxist ideology critique; theories of everyday life and modern things (especially Henri Lefebvre, Hannah Arendt, and Walter Benjamin); and philosophico-historiographical debates on time, history, and memory (especially Reinhard Kosselleck, Paul Ricoeur, and François Hartog).
+I take an interest in critical theory, most recently Walter Benjamin's writings on modern historicity, temporality, and aesthetics.

 My forthcoming book, Gustave Caillebotte as Worker, Collector, Painter re-interprets the career of this once-forgotten painter by foregrounding his compulsions to work and to collect.
-My present research examines ephemera—transient, everyday items like postage stamps, paper money, restaurant menus, and lapel flowers—as agents within and documents of modern French everyday life during the nineteenth and twentieth centuries.
+My present research examines ephemera—transient, everyday items like postage stamps, paper money, restaurant menus, and lapel flowers—in late nineteenth-century Europe.

 I teach broadly on European art and visual culture in the eighteenth, nineteenth, and twentieth centuries; photography from 1839 to the contemporary; critical theory and research methodologies; and art historiography.